Neuromancer

-Neuromancer is a 1984 science fiction novel by American-Canadian author William Gibson.
-Set in a near-future dystopia, the narrative follows Case, a computer hacker enlisted into a crew by a powerful artificial intelligence and a traumatised former soldier to complete a high-stakes heist.
+Neuromancer is a 1984 science fiction novel by William Gibson.
+Set in the near future, the narrative follows Case, a computer hacker enlisted into a crew by a powerful artificial intelligence and a traumatised former soldier to complete a high-stakes heist.
 It was Gibson's debut novel and, after its success, served as the first entry in the Sprawl trilogy, followed by Count Zero (1986) and Mona Lisa Overdrive (1988).

 Gibson had primarily written countercultural short stories for science-fiction periodicals before Neuromancer.
 Influences on the novel include the detective stories of Raymond Chandler, the comic art of Jean Giraud, and William S. Burroughs's Naked Lunch (1959).
 Neuromancer expanded and popularised the setting and concepts of an earlier Gibson story, "Burning Chrome" (1981), which introduced cyberspace—a digital space traversable by humans—and "jacking in", a bio-mechanical method of interfacing with computers.

 Neuromancer is a foundational work of early cyberpunk, although critics differ on whether the novel ignited the genre or if it was lifted by its inevitable rise.
 They agree it highlighted the genre's key features, like the placement of technological advancement against societal decay and criminality.
 Gibson's novel also defined the major conventions and terminology of the genre—cyberspace, jacking in, and Intrusion Countermeasure Electronics (ICE).
 Critics discuss the novel in the historical context of the 1970s and 1980s, a period marked by conservatism, deregulation, and free-market economics.

 Neuromancer was released without significant hype but became an underground hit through word of mouth.
 Following release, it received critical acclaim and transformed the science-fiction genre.
 Mainstream recognition raised Gibson from relative obscurity.
 It remains the first and only novel to win all three of the Hugo Award, the Nebula Award for Best Novel, and the Philip K. Dick Award.
 It has been regarded as a classic work of the cyberpunk genre and, in 2005, was named one of Times All-Time 100 Novels.